firemodels/bot/Firebot/README.md

    yum install mesa-libGL-devel mesa-libGLU-devel libXmu-devel libXi-devel xorg-x11-server-Xvfb
    ```

-5. Add the following lines to your `~/.bashrc` file:
+5. Add lines to your `~/.bashrc` file to define the compiler environment.
+For tthe Intel oneAPI compilers we use:
     ```
-    . /usr/local/Modules/3.2.10/init/bash
-    module load null modules torque-maui
-    module load intel/18
+source /opt/intel/oneapi/setvars.sh >& /dev/null
+# - needed to build smokeview
+export IFORT_COMPILER_LIB=/opt/intel/oneapi/compiler/latest/linux/compiler/lib/intel64_lin
     ulimit -s unlimited
     ```
-    Note that these modules load the Intel Fortran compiler and other necessary Intel libraries.
-If you want to do a debug compile with the Gnu fortran compiler, add
-    ```
-    module load gfortran492
-    module load openmpi/300gnu_64ib
-    export OPENMPI_GNU=openmpi/300gnu_64ib
-    ```
-    Both the Intel and Gnu compilers are used to check FDS for syntax errors and consisistency with the Fortran 2008 standard.

 6. Setup passwordless SSH for the your account.
 Generate SSH keys and ensure that the head node can SSH into all of the compute nodes.
 Also, make sure that your account information is propagated across all compute nodes.

-7. Ensure that a queue named `firebot` is created, enabled, and started in the torque queueing system and that nodes are defined for this queue.
+7. Ensure that a queue named `firebot` is created, enabled.
 Test the `qstat` command.
 If you use some other queue say batch then use `-q batch` when running firebot.

 8. By default, firebot sends email to the email address configured for your bot repo (output of command `git config user.email` ) .
 If you wish email to go to different email addresses, create a file named $HOME/.firebot/firebot_email_list.sh for some `user1` and `user2` (or more) that looks like: